This is Part 7 of the Terraform Associate Exam Cram. It covers the following Terraform Associate Certification exam objectives:

 Additional backends cannot be added as plugins.

-used in the block's body are specific to the chosen backend type (bucket
+used in the block's body are specific to the chosen backend type (bucket, key, region).

 They configure where and how the backend will store the configuration's state, and in some cases configure other behavior.